4-lines-of-text-NO-bold-NO-italic-No-underline-No colour

 There are three pointers for the price of one here.

-A. Introduction: Opening your sentence with a powerful adverb
+Open your sentence with a powerful adverb.

 Example: